 Makrout is a simple cookie, made with everyday ingredients from the Algerian pantry.
 Decorating Makrout can be simple as using the back of knife to make a few score cuts, or using a glass to make circular imprints or using an impression stamp or even more detailed by using special tweezers to create pretty designs.

 Makrout Lâassel is by far I think my favorite of all the makrouts out there ...
-While I like dates, I much prefer the almond filling.
+While I like dates, I much prefer the almond filling for Makrout.
 I like the crunch as you bite into the semolina that gives way to the fragant almond center.
 Makrout is rich and caloric cookies, eaten one is often more then enough for the stomach.
 While Makrout are addictive, beware of eating too many.
 I often don't bother dipping the makrout in the honey after baking, as it's sweet enough for me.
 Most Algerian cooks dip and then double dip their Makrout in honey.
 So of course, when guests come by, I dip my Makrout in the honey to be authentic.

 Please note, I posted this recipe for several years but have taken some new pictures and decided to share this delicious treat again.
 Here are the photos from years back, just for fun!